 Sipping on a highball of gin, the tongue becomes overwhelmed with a host of botanical notes.
 Juniper, citrus, coriander, rosemary, and other botanicals give gin the unique biting flavor that gin drinkers crave.
 It's those very herbal and floral notes that contribute to gin's overall health benefits.
 While drinking to one's health may sound counter-intuitive to some, in moderation it can be beneficial - especially when gin is the main ingredient.

-If you find that a gin and tonic is your go-to of the alcoholic drinks in the world, then you’re in for a real treat.
+If you find that a gin and tonic is your go-to of the alcoholic drinks in the world, then you're in for a real treat.
+One of the less calorific spirits and full of those super berries known as juniper, gin's different herbs work together to create a soothing experience for your body, apart from the hangover if you don't stay hydrated.
 From easing arthritis to warding off sickness, gin is like medicine to the body, a true natural remedy.
-In fact, it was historically used medicinally and it’s low calorie!
+In fact, it was historically used medicinally and it's low calorie!
 So mix yourself a highball and drink to your health with these seven wonderful benefits of gin.

 How many of you know that one person who drinks gin like it's going out of style, but never gets sick?
 Well, there's a reason for it.
 Gin is loaded with juniper berries.
 Juniper berries are a natural medicine that contain anti-microbial and anti-fungal properties along with some antioxidants.
 Consuming them lowers your chances of sickness and improves your general health.